 The Bad Fats

 Less than ten percent of calories a day should be from saturated fats.
-Saturated fats can add up quickly, especially in dishes that combine meat and dairy products.
+Saturated fats in your diet can add up quickly, especially in dishes that combine meat and dairy products.
 Sandwiches, burgers, tacos, and burritos are all examples of this.
 Baked goods with butter, full-fat ice cream and other desserts are also common sources of saturated fats.

 Foods high in “saturated “bad” fats include: